tastyigniter/docs/extend/extensions.md

 ## Settings and Configuration

-There are two ways to configure extensions – with admin settings (database settings) and configuration files.
+There are two ways to configure extensions; with admin settings (database settings) and configuration files.

 ### Using the settings model